 Flower Of The East

-Leave the bustling towns, and you will discover an island paradise on a whole other level—secluded beaches, mysterious caves, sapphire-blue water, sea turtle nesting sites, seaside fine dining, and five-star resort hotels with infinity pools that overlook the far horizons of the Ionian at sunset.
+Leave the bustling towns, and you will discover an island paradise on a whole other level—secluded beaches, mysterious caves, sapphire-blue water, loggerhead sea turtle (known by locals as Caretta-Caretta Turtles) nesting sites, seaside fine dining, and five-star resort hotels with infinity pools that overlook the far horizons of the Ionian at sunset.

 How to Get to Zakynthos